 The Accident

 Amber and Larry were involved in a rear-end motor vehicle accident.
 They were rear-ended by a driver who was inattentive.
 After the accident, they both went to the hospital, but neither went to the hospital in an ambulance from the scene of the accident.
 They were able to get a ride to the hospital.
-Amber suffered injuries to her head, left hand, neck, left knee, shoulders, and low back.
+Amber suffered injuries to her head, left hand, neck, left knee, shoulders, and lower back.
 Diagnostic testing at the hospital did not reveal that Amber sustained any broken bones.
 She was diagnosed with a concussion, however.
 Larry suffered injuries to his head, left knee, left hip, shoulder, and back.
 Diagnostic testing did not reveal that Larry sustained any broken bones.
 They both sought additional medical treatment, including physical therapy and pain management treatment.
 When it was all said and done, Amber’s medical bills totaled a little under $27,000 and Larry’s medical bills totaled a little under $18,000.

 Four Pointers to Avoid Mishandling Your Case